microsoft/mu_basecore/UnitTestFrameworkPkg/ReadMe.md

 This mode is used by the test running plugin to aggregate the results for CI test status reporting in the web view.

+### XML Reporting Test Consolidation

+There exists multiple tools for consolidating and generating consolidated test results from the test xml files that are generated.
+The arguably most convenient tool available is the `xunit-viewer` node package, installed via `npm install -g xunit-viewer`.
+This tool can consolidate all generated xml reports and create an html or cli summary of test results.

+The following command will generate a consolidated report at `<report_name>.html` and also print summary overview of the test results to the command line:

+`xunit-viewer --results Build --output <report_name>.html --console`

 ### Code Coverage

 Code coverage can be enabled for Host based Unit Tests with `CODE_COVERAGE=TRUE`, which generates a cobertura report